rockman007372/Obsidian-Vault/Grouping and Having Queries.md

 - Conditions typically (but not always) involve aggregate functions

 >[!example]
-> Find all restaurants and the number of pizza they sells such that the retaurant sells more than 1 pizza.
+> Find all restaurants and the number of pizza they sells such that the restaurant sells more than 1 pizza.

 ```sql
 SELECT rname, COUNT(pizza)